 - Evidence supporting the criteria above (additional items for nominations that focus on accomplishments in teaching).
 Teaching evaluations should only be included in summary form.

-- Letters of support (no more than six) from students, alumni, colleagues, administrators and community leaders.
+- Letters of support (no more than five) from students, alumni, colleagues, administrators and community leaders.
 Include at least two letters from students and, if appropriate for the nominee’s work, one letter from a colleague invited to observe in the nominee’s classes.
 Each letter should be limited to 2 pages in length.